 I have previously been diagnosed with a disability but need updated documentation for accommodations in college.
 Will Vocational Rehabilitation pay for it?

 Maybe.
 Vocational Rehabilitation has their own guidelines for determining who they serve.
 Please talk to your Vocational Rehabilitation counselor about the possibility.
 If you do not have a Vocational Rehabilitation counselor, visit the Vocational Rehabilitation website to find your local office and make an appointment with a counselor to review your existing situation and documentation.

 The University System of Georgia Board of Regents has established a set of criteria for acceptance of outside evaluations.
-If you have been tested within three years of the time you will access accommodations at your University System of Georgia (USG) institution, you may submit your evaluation to the disabilities services provider at the USG institution you are attending to see if it meets these criteria.
+If you have previous testing, you may submit your most current evaluation to the disabilities services provider at the USG institution you are attending to see if it meets these criteria.
 If it does, no further evaluation is necessary.
-If not, the disabilities services provider will explain what additional testing is necessary in order for your documentation to meet RCLD guidelines.
+If not, the disabilities services provider will explain what additional testing is necessary in order for your documentation to meet USG guidelines.

-Is it necessary to be evaluated by the UGA RCLD to receive accommodations at UGA or a feeder school?
+Is it necessary to be evaluated by the UGA RCLD to receive accommodations at UGA or any USG institution?

 No. Evaluation at the UGA RCLD is not required.
 An evaluation performed by any qualified professional can serve as documentation of a disability.
 This documentation must be presented to the disability services office at the student's college or university and be reviewed to ensure that it contains the information required by the USG Board of Regents.
 It is important to be sure that the professional who will perform the evaluation is aware of the USG Board of Regents policy so that all the necessary information can be included in the written documentation.

 If I am diagnosed with a disability by the UGA RCLD, does that mean I am accepted to the college or university to which I am applying?